Lumo project

 Voice note via the heart button

 Record a voice note on the app, then tap the heart button to send it to your partner's Lumo.
-Their green LED turns on when a message is waiting.
-They press a button to hear it.
+Their green LED turns on when a message is waiting, and they press a button to hear it play.

 03